Dalton2727/dalton2727.github.io/README.md

 <img width="1470" alt="Screenshot 2025-03-07 at 11 37 08 PM" src="https://github.com/user-attachments/assets/5879ae59-fd49-43c4-8505-22db066df650" />

+We hard-coded our IP address in lines: 50, 57, 151, 343, 449, 540, 546 of the App.js file

+We used AI for general debugging and help with formatting/styling as well as the CORS functionality

 Link to the website through: https://wesspend.free.nf/

 To load our website locally, first download all files and put them in your htdocs folder.